Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Home page - "Currently Running:" yellow box
 - [X] Fridge list - "Running:" in details (authenticated)
 - [X] Fridge list - "Running:" in details (unauthenticated)
-- [BROKEN: Tooltip needs to be displayed over top and within the card or window that it's in.
+- [FIXED: Tooltip needs to be displayed over top and within the card or window that it's in.
 Right now it can extend beyond the frame but it's underneath so it's not entirely visible everywhere.]
 Tooltip text display perfectly.
 #### Tooltip Content Validation
 - [X] Create queue entry with 50+ character description
 - [X] Check in to start measurement
 - [X] Verify tooltip shows FULL description (not truncated like title)
-- [BROKEN] Test with very long description (200+ chars) → tooltip should wrap properly
+- [FIXED] Test with very long description (200+ chars) → tooltip should wrap properly
-- [BROKEN: Can we also add tool tip for the on deck description in both the home page and the fridge specs and the admin queue locations, the same way?
+- [FIXED: Can we also add tool tip for the on deck description in both the home page and the fridge specs and the admin queue locations, the same way?
 But also, I need it to say Description: and then the description.]

 ---